ziap/ziap.github.io/content/blog/bpe-1/index.md

 # Implementation

-I implemented the algorithm in Rust, because the algorithm is quite complex and I want the extra bits of correctness aid that Rust provides.
+I implemented the algorithm in Rust because the algorithm is quite complex and I want the extra bits of correctness aid that Rust provides.
 I was also not trying to squeeze every bit of performance.
-Nor will I try to compete with production-ready solutions such as [tiktoken](//github.com/openai/tiktoken), or [the huggingface tokenizer](//github.com/huggingface/tokenizers).
+Nor will I try to compete with production-ready solutions such as [tiktoken](//github.com/openai/tiktoken) or [the huggingface tokenizer](//github.com/huggingface/tokenizers).
 As such, the implementation will not be optimized with SIMD, multi-threading, and aggressive bound check removal.
 Here are the goals of the implementation: